Dear Advisor: What should I consider when launching an accelerator?

 Will you have mentors share expertise with founders?
 In what format?
 Will there be a mentoring agreement and mentor matching?
 What is the time commitment for this, for founders and mentors?

 As a mentor, it helps to know what the expected time commitment is for the duration of the program, to help me see if I’m a fit.
+I've turned down (pro bono) mentoring at accelerators when the time commitment is more than 1-2 hours/month, on my schedule.

 Example: At FoundersBoost, I mentor via a "flipped classroom" format.
-Before my mentoring session, founders watch the video + review slides from the talk I gave on product market fit, and then we can use the time live for Q&A to cover the most pressing questions around product market fit, product, data and technology.
+Before my mentoring session, founders watch the video + review slides from the talk I gave on product market fit, and then we can use the time live for Q&A to cover the most pressing questions around product market fit, product, data, and technology.

-Example: At CoFoundersLab, mentors are part of panels, speaking on most pressing topics that founders care about.
+Example: At CoFoundersLab, mentors are part of panels, speaking on the most pressing topics that founders care about.

 Example: At CTIP, I'm a part of an advisory board that meets with 2-3 founders quarterly to hear their pitches and give feedback.
 I tend to focus on advice for product alignment for improving patient outcomes and the quality of care, and how technology can help scale this.